frees-io/freestyle/README.md

 [`Free`]() monads based architectures have become popular in Scala as a way to organize libraries and applications.
 When using `Free` we model effects and actions as Algebraic Data Types (ADTs).
-Scala emulates [`Algebrai Data Types`]() through sealed hierarchies on which each class extending the root class represents one of the monadic steps you can perform when constructing your program.
+Scala emulates [`Algebraic Data Types`]() through sealed hierarchies on which each class extending the root class represents one of the monadic steps you can perform when constructing your program.
 Unfortunately this results in a decent amount of boilerplate in order to properly combine and [compose ADTs]().